clemente-lab/mmeds-meta/README.md

 To setup the SQL database connect to you sql database as root:
 `mysql -u root`
-Then run the following commands in order.
+Then run the following command.
-    1. `source sql/tables.sql;`
-    2. `source sql/functions.sql;`
-    3. `source sql/users.sql;`
-    4. `source sql/views.sql;`
+    `source setup.sql;`

-mmeds is writtein in Python3 so you will need a python3 environment to run it.
+mmeds is written in in Python3 so you will need a python3 environment to run it.
 Run `python setup.py install` to install the necessary dependencies.

 To start the server change to the server directory and run `python server.py`